 Coercive control

-It is a sad fact that in some cases control the can last for years.
+It is a sad fact that in some cases control can last for years.
 And, tragically, some Christians apply verses such as Paul’s admonition, ‘Wives, be subject to your husbands as you are to the Lord.’
 (Ephesians 5:22) in unhealthy ways.

 Recently the notion of coercive control has developed to describe patterns of behaviour that restrict a person’s freedom and autonomy.
 It is a form of emotional abuse that can involve financial, social, sexual and physical elements.
 It can be reinforced by the threat of violence.
 Some indicators of coercive and controlling behaviour: